 You can find our Global Human Rights Policy at GrandVision.com.

-How we foster, cultivate and preserve our culture of diversity and inclusivity
+How we foster, cultivate and preserve our diverse and inclusive culture

-Diversity is an integral part of how we do business and it is crucial to our commercial success.
+Diversity is an integral part of how we do business and is crucial to our commercial success.
 Our employee diversity is a reflection of our global presence and diverse customer base.
-We are committed to:
+That's why we are committed to:

 - A fair recruitment process based on objective criteria

-- An internal remuneration system based on specific position requirements and all employees’ professional backgrounds and skills
+- A remuneration system based on specific position requirements and skills

 - Improved work/life balance through flexible work schedules